 A handful of readers will no doubt be curious how I arrived at the list of universities with the most students in the top 5% on standardized math testing.
-Below is my methodology, hopefully explained well enough to be easily followed by all who are interested.
-There are other approaches that could have been used, but I believe those I’ve used yield the most accurate results possible given the data available.
-If you have suggestions on how to improve it, I’d welcome them.
+Below is my methodology, hopefully explained well enough to be easily followed by all who are interested; if you have suggestions on how to improve it, I’d welcome them.
 If you represent a university, though, what I’d welcome even more is the exact number as calculated by you, which I would be happy to use to replace my estimate and indicate that I’ve done so.

 Top 5% Math Methodology